Kazakhstan–United States relations: Strategic Partnership Dialogue

 The Strategic Partnership Dialogue is a bilateral dialogue between Kazakhstan and the United States covering wide-ranging discussions on bilateral and regional issues.
 The first SPD was held in Washington on April 9–10, 2012; the second was held in Washington on July 9, 2013.
 Kazakhstan Foreign Minister Erlan Idrissov and U.S. Secretary of State John Kerry are the co-chairs the Strategic Partnership Dialogue.

 Ambassador Kairat Umarov provided an update to the SPD in a March 24, 2014 opinion piece in The Astana Times titled Kazakhstan-U.S. Strategic Partnership on the Rise.

-The third Strategic Partnership Dialogue (SPD) took place on December 10, 2014 in Washington DC.
+The third Strategic Partnership Dialogue (SPD) took place on December 10, 2014, in Washington, D.C.
 Kazakh Foreign Minister Erlan Idrissov and US Secretary of State John Kerry co-chaired the meeting.
 The discussions included cooperation on global counterterrorism and counternarcotics issues, nonproliferation, more specifically opening of IAEA LEU Bank in Kazakhstan, EXPO 2017, Kazakhstan's accession to the WTO, and bilateral cooperation in other fields.

 On November 2, 2015, John Kerry visited Astana, where he launched the fourth SPD.
-The sides discussed the conflict in eastern Ukraine, underscoring their support for the Minsk process.
+The sides discussed the war in Donbas, underscoring their support for the Minsk process.
 Both sides pledged to deepen their cooperation in countering the threats of ISIL, terrorism, and violent extremism.
-The next session of the fourth Strategic Partnership Dialogue was held in Washington, D.C. on March 9, 2016, and covered a range of issues including: international and regional affairs, security cooperation, economic cooperation, governance, rule of law and labor and human rights in Kazakhstan.
+The next session of the fourth Strategic Partnership Dialogue was held in Washington, D.C., on March 9, 2016, and covered a range of issues including: international and regional affairs, security cooperation, economic cooperation, governance, rule of law and labor and human rights in Kazakhstan.

 The Fifth meeting of the U.S.-Kazakhstan Strategic Partnership Dialogue took place on September 20, 2016, in New York City, on the margins of the 71st United Nations General Assembly.
 Kazakhstan's FM Erlan Idrissov met with U.S. Secretary of State John Kerry.
 The sides assessed that the strategic partnership between the two countries has never been stronger.